-The Medical Board of California (MBC) takes allegations of misconduct against physicians seriously.
+The Medical Board of California (MBC) takes allegations of misconduct against physicians seriously, and you need an experienced and respected medical license defense attorney protecting your license and your rights.
 The Medical Board of California monitors and regulates licensed Physicians, Surgeons, Psychiatrists, Physician’s Assistants, Podiatrists, and other Health Care Professionals.
 The Medical Board’s established Complaint/Enforcement Unit investigates reported and alleged criminal and administrative violations.
 Like the Medical Board of California, the Osteopathic Medical Board of California is responsible for monitoring and regulating the practice of licensed Osteopathic Physicians and Surgeons.
 The Osteopathic Medical Board has its own established Enforcement Unit to investigate reported criminal and administrative violations.

 An investigation and/or disciplinary action by the Medical Board of California(MBC) can threaten a physician’s medical license and career.
 During the investigative stage, an experienced medical license defense attorney can assist the physician by responding to an inquiry from the MBC.
 This response may be in writing and/or in person during an investigative interview.
 With experienced defense counsel an effective response may result in the MBC’s Complaint Unit closing the investigation without a formal Accusation.
 The financial and emotional costs of a formal Accusation can be overwhelming, and can tarnish a career given that the Accusation and charges of the Physician’s violations are publicly available because disciplinary actions are posted to the MBC’s website, published in the quarterly newsletter, and accessible through the online look-up system Breeze.
 Even if the allegations are later disproven, the damaging affect may linger.
 It is important to retain an experienced medical license defense attorney early.
 At the Law Office of Nicole Irmer, we understand the complexities of defending a Physician’s license.
 Whether your licensing problem arises from a criminal matter, an Accusation filed by the MBC, or an ethics complaint we can assist you in protecting your medical license.